byrd-laif/soilMakers/readme.md

 ### *A mutually beneficial, 'symbiotic legacy venture' with Mother Earth.
 An ecosystem that operates to deliver positive bio-logical impact and by that symbiotically profit through seeding the soil, the Womb of Mother Earth.
 Directly addressing the biological effects of climate change.*

 #### *Cultivating The Mother Tree;* An archaic revival of Wo-Mans Gaian connection through honoring the feminine.
-Soil Sisters relate to Mother Earth, Gaia as *'The Live And Dynamic Co-evolutionary Partner'* in the shaping of the set, setting and the process.
+Soil Sisters cultivate an ally, a bond with Mother Earth, Gaia as *'The Live And Dynamic Co-evolutionary Partner'* in the shaping of the set, setting and the process.

 ***Creating co-Evolutionary Leaders;*** Revolutionary Eco-logical actions that are transferable through to nature. ***Bio-Logical Earth Care*** provides the environment for an enlightened, sustainable future.
 Conservation of freedom as a consequence of Lifestyle.